Aboubacar Keita

-Aboubacar Kobele Keita (born April 6, 2000) is an American professional soccer player who plays as a defender for Major League Soccer club Colorado Rapids.
+Aboubacar Kobele Keita (born April 6, 2000) is an American professional soccer player who plays as a centre-back for Kalmar FF.

-Keita was born in New York City but grew up in Ohio, attending Westerville North High School and playing for the Crew SC Academy.
-After just one year in college at Virginia, he signed with Columbus Crew as the 12th Homegrown Player in club history.
+Keita was born in New York City but grew up in Ohio, playing for the Crew Academy.
+After just one year in college at Virginia, he signed with the Columbus Crew as a Homegrown Player.
 Keita made his professional debut in 2019 while on loan to Richmond Kickers in USL League One.

 Early life

 Although he was born in New York City, Keita was raised in Guinea, moved to Westerville, Ohio, at the age of 10 and attended Westerville North High School.
 As a sophomore, he was named Honorable Mention All-Ohio Capital Conference while primarily playing as a forward.
 He joined the Crew Academy in 2016, playing in the U.S. Soccer Development Academy for the U16/17 and U18/19 teams and scoring once in 43 appearances.
 Keita also trained with the Crew's first team and played against Charleston Battery at the 2018 Carolina Challenge Cup.

-In January 2018, Keita took part in his first international camp, training with an assembled United States U19 national team in Lakewood Ranch, Florida.
-Later that month, he committed to play collegiately for coach George Gelnovatch at the University of Virginia.
+In January 2018, Keita took part in his first international camp, training with the United States U19 team Later that month, he committed to play collegiately at the University of Virginia.

 College

 Keita made his debut for Virginia on August 24, 2018, starting the season-opener against nationally ranked New Hampshire.
 He played the full 90 minutes in a 1–0 victory over the Wildcats.
-On September 28, he scored his first collegiate goal as part of a 2–0 victory against Pittsburgh.
-Keita appeared in all three postseason games for the Cavaliers, although they lost in the first round of the ACC Men's Soccer Tournament and were eliminated in the third round of the NCAA tournament.
+On September 28, he scored his first collegiate goal from a header as part of a 2–0 victory against Pittsburgh.
+Keita appeared in all three postseason games for the Cavaliers, and was eliminated in the third round of the NCAA tournament.
 After concluding his lone collegiate season with one goal in 17 appearances, Keita was named to the Atlantic Coast Conference All-Freshman Team and earned an invite to a camp for the United States U20 national team.